llbit/llbit.github.io/_posts/2022-01-27-julia-is-not-lr1.markdown

 end
 {% endhighlight %}

-At a glance, Julia code looks similar to Python.
-The most notable differences are that that Julia requires `end` after each block of code and does not require colons after the function header or if-statement condition.
+At a glance, Julia code looks similar to [Python][python].
+The most notable differences are that that Julia requires `end` after each block of code and does not have colons after the function header or if-statement condition.
 Although properly indented code will look very similar to Python code, the Julia parser does not care about indentation.